 Among the other mighty American industrialists and financiers interested in the Philippines is John H. Pardee.
 He is President, Vice President and Director of 14 huge corporations.
 His interests are largely railway power, sugar and cement.
-Pardee is president and director of the Cayuga Cement Corporation, J. G. White Management Corporation.
-Eastern Pennsylvania Railroad Co., Southern Utilities Co., Associated Gas and Electric Co., and the American Electric Railway Association.
+Pardee is president and director of the Cayuga Cement Corporation, J. G. White Management Corporation, Eastern Pennsylvania Railroad Co., Southern Utilities Co., Associated Gas and Electric Co., and the American Electric Railway Association.
 He is vice-president and director of the Helena Light and Railway Co., the Manila Electric Railroad and Lighting Corporation, the Mantanzas-American Sugar Co., the Philippine Railway Co., and the Sheffield Co.
 One of his codirectors of the Philippine Railway Co. is Cornelius Vanderbilt.

 J. G. White is another American capitalist heavily interested in the Philippines and in the Orient.
 He is president vice-president and director of at least 20 cement, sugar, railway, public utilities and securities corporations.
 He is president and director of J. G. White and Co., the Engineering Securities Corporation, the Investors Securities Corporation, and the Mantanzas-American Sugar Co.
-He is also chairman of the Finance Committee of the J. G. White EngineerRailway Co., the Manila Electric Railway and Lighting Corporation, the Manila Suburban Railways, the Philippine Railway Co., the General Securities Corporation, the Southern Utilities Co., the United Light and Railway Co., and the Central Sugar Corporation.
+He is also chairman of the Finance Committee of the J. G. White Engineering Corporation and J. G. White Management Corporation.
+Mr. White was second vice-president and director of the Merchants Association of N. Y. in 1922.
+He is also a Director of the Associated Gas and Electric Co., the Cayuga Cement Co., the Columbia Railway Gas and Electric Co., the Eastern Pennsylvania Railway Co., the Helena Light and Railway Co., the Manila Electric Railway and Lighting Corporation, the Manila Suburban Railways, the Philippine Railway Co., the General Securities Corporation, the Southern Utilities Co., the United Light and Railway Co., and the Central Sugar Corporation.